top of page

 The old language is still widely quoted online, which creates confusion during compliance audits.
 Reference the current CFR sections above when documenting your fall protection program.

-What Are the OSHA Guardrail Requirements for Pits?
+OSHA Guardrail Requirements for Pits

 When guardrails are used as pit fall protection, they must meet every specification in 29 CFR 1910.29(b).
-OSHA does not differentiate between guardrails on elevated platforms and guardrails around floor openings — the same structural and dimensional requirements apply.
+OSHA does not differentiate between guardrails on elevated platforms and guardrails around floor openings; the same structural and dimensional requirements apply.

 Here are the specifications that matter for pit guardrail compliance: